+FISCAL 2025 DEVELOPMENTS

-FISCAL 2022 DEVELOPMENTS - Stock Repurchase Program
+Company Stock Repurchase Program

-During fiscal year ended March 31, 2022 ("fiscal 2022"), the Company spent \$90 million to repurchase 566,073 shares of its common stock under a plan approved by the Company's Board of Directors in 1996.
-Since the commencement of this program in the fall of 1996 through fiscal 2022, the Company has repurchased 37,219,625 shares of its common stock, at a cost of approximately \$655 million, and we had 780,375 shares of common stock authorized for repurchase remaining under our share repurchase program as of March 31, 2022.
+During the fiscal year ended March 31, 2025 ("fiscal 2025"), the Company spent \$37.6 million to repurchase 377,154 shares of its common stock under a plan approved by the Company's Board of Directors (the "Board").
+Since the commencement of this program in fiscal 1997 through fiscal 2025, the Company has repurchased 114,476,691 shares of its common stock, at a cost of approximately \$832 million, and had 2,523,309 shares of common stock authorized for repurchase remaining under its share repurchase program as of March 31, 2025.
 These repurchases were funded primarily from the Company's operating cash flows.